DevAfi/CO2123-Software-Architecture/README.md

 ### Lab 2 - Pet Management System
 A more comprehensive application showcasing MVC architecture with model classes, controllers, and JSP views for managing pet information.

+### Lab 3 - Fitness Tracking Application
+An advanced MVC application demonstrating object relationships and data management.
+Features a fitness tracking system where users can create goals and add exercises to track their fitness activities.
+Shows how to handle one-to-many relationships between Goals and Exercises.

 ## Learning Objectives

 Through these labs, students will learn: